This page provides an overview of Pub/Sub notifications for Cloud Storage.

 - The information contained within notifications.

-For example, if you have one notification configuration that sends all deletion notifications to one Cloud Pub/Sub topic, you cannot add a second notification configuration to the bucket that sends deletion notifications to another topic.
-If you try to do so, you receive an error.
-However, you can create a second notification that sends object creation notifications, either to the same Cloud Pub/Sub topic as the first notification configuration, or to a different topic.
+For example, if you have a notification configuration that sends deletion notifications to one Pub/Sub topic, you can add a second notification configuration to the bucket that sends deletion notifications to another topic.
+However, if you try to create more than 10 notification configurations that do this, you receive an error.
+In addition to these notification configurations, you can also create notification configurations that send notifications for other events, such as object creation, either to Pub/Sub topics used by the deletion notifications, or to different topics.

 Each notification configuration is identified by an integer.
 This integer is returned: